"Indeed I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord."

 Irenaus of Lyons (130 A.D.) famously said, "that the glory of God is man fully alive."
 Since, Jesus is "the way the truth and the life" (Jn.
 14:6) we only become fully alive to the degree we are united to Him.
 To this end, before Christ ascended into heaven.
 He founded His Church on Peter with the purpose of uniting men to himself through worship in "spirit and truth" (Jn.
 4:24).
 It is through worship in Christ's Church that men receive the life that "is life indeed" (1 Tim.
 6:19).
 If you are interested, in this life through entrance into the Catholic Church please call our office and speak to our Director of Faith Formation, Austin.

 "Learn from me" (Mt.
 11:29) our Lord told His disciples.
 Yet, to learn from our Lord, we must hear His words and imitate His actions.
 In the Sacred Scriptures we encounter Jesus in both words that "will never pass away" (Mt.
 24:35) and His "example that we may follow in His steps" (1 Pt.
 2:21).
-To this end, join one of our Scripture study groups, by emailing our Faith Formation Director, and join our on-going parish lectures click here.
+To this end, join one of our Scripture study groups, by emailing our Director of Evangelization and Discipleship, and join our on-going parish lectures click here.